 For the live-bearing and egg-laying class of chondrichthyan fishes a three parameter logistic maternity function with a variable upper asymptote, PMax, can be used to calculate the average probability of a female giving birth in a season.
 Although fundamental to calculating the reproductive capacity of a population, relatively few studies report maternity functions.
 Instead, maturity functions have typically been used as a proxy.
 This study examined the relative performance of alternative approaches for quantifying maternal reproductive output.
 Applying logistic models to a combination of simulated and empirical data showed that it was feasible to estimate PMax from data and that precision, bias, and confidence interval coverage often improved compared to when a fixed value was used.
 At sample sizes < 250 a fixed-value for PMax was more effective at reducing bias.
-Maturity parameters could be estimated with greater precision however substituting them in place of maternity parameters overestimated lifetime reproductive output.
-The extent to which maturity functions can provide a good approximation for maternity functions may be species specific and requires futher research.
+Maturity parameters could be estimated with greater precision, however substituting them in place of maternity parameters overestimated lifetime reproductive output.
+The extent to which maturity functions can provide a good approximation for maternity functions may be species-specific and requires further research.
 Greater use of maternity functions has the potential to improve calculation of reproductive output in quantitative populations models.
 We proposed that estimation of PMax is generally preferable to using a fixed value.
 In addition to improvements in parameter estimation, this method involves fewer assumptions and enables statistical inferences to be made on frequency of reproduction.

 Introduction

-Many ecological and evolutionary applications need quantitative data on the reproductive capacity of a population and in fisheries science this information forms the basis of widely-used management reference points such as spawning stock biomass (Quinn and Deriso 1999).
+Many ecological and evolutionary applications need quantitative data on the reproductive capacity of a population, and in fisheries science this information forms the basis of widely-used management reference points such as spawning stock biomass (Quinn and Deriso 1999).
 Calculating reproductive capacity requires data on the sexually mature proportion of the population contributing to reproduction at a given size or age.
 For most populations of teleost fishes a simple two-parameter logistic regression function (2PLF) is sufficient to model this process using dichotomous sexual maturity stage data (immature / mature) from a sample of individuals (Jennings, Kaiser, and Reynolds 2001; King 2007).
 While the mathematical formulae and methods of statistically estimating parameters for a 2PLF vary, the estimated values are similar and can be obtained with a single command or line of code from the built in generalised linear model (GLM) programs in most modern statistical software.